Comancheria: Neighboring peoples

-To the west, southwest and southeast of the Comancheria stretched the vast territories of the various hostile Apache groups, partially overlapping and forming a kind of no man's land, which was heavily contested between the two peoples.
+To the west, southwest and southeast of Comancheria stretched the vast territories of the various hostile Apache groups, partially overlapping and forming a kind of no man's land, which was heavily contested between the two peoples.
 Moreover, the Comanche had to pass through the dangerous Apacheria on their way down to Mexico for raiding and recross it with plunder.
 The Oklahoma and Texas panhandles were inhabited by their allies, the Kiowa and Kiowa-Apache, along with the Comanche.
-In the northwest of the Comancheria, lived the opposing Ute and Shoshone, to the northeast settled the enemy and powerful Osage and in the north the also antagonistic Pawnee.
-In addition, in and adjacent to the Comancheria settled the allied Wichita, Tawakoni, Waco, and Hasinai.
+In the northwest of Comancheria, lived the opposing Ute and Shoshone, to the northeast settled the enemy and powerful Osage and in the north the also antagonistic Pawnee.
+In addition, in and adjacent to Comancheria, were settled the allied Wichita, Tawakoni, Waco, and Hasinai.
 In the east, lived the Caddo and later the Cherokee and the Choctaw.

-In the southeast, the Comanche's former allies, the Tonkawa, settled; they became rivals after the expulsion of the Apache of the Plains, however.
+In the southeast, the Comanche's former allies, the Tonkawa, settled; however they became rivals after the expulsion of the Apache of the Plains.
 In the north, the Southern Cheyenne Arapaho, forced the Comanche to acknowledge the Arkansas River as their northern border.
 Moreover, the Comanche undertook extensive commercial enterprises to the Pueblo in New Mexico and to the Spanish settlements around San Antonio.
 In the trade of guns, horses, captives, and other goods, the Comanchero (Pueblo and New Mexico traders) acted as intermediaries.
 The Ciboleros also competed with the Comanche in the context of bison hunting.
 The Comanche language became the lingua franca of the Southern Plains.